ryanp543/autotuner/README.md

 ## Contributors

 #### Primary Contributors
-Marc-Andre Begin and Ryan Poon are the primary contributors of this project.
+Marc-Andre Begin and Ryan Poon from the [MIT Bioinstrumentation Lab](https://bioinstrumentation.mit.edu/) are the primary contributors of this project.

 #### Other Contributors
 Professor Ian Hunter served as the main advisor.

 ## Citations:

+In addition to the citations listed in the paper...

 #### For extracting dynamics of robotic arm from URDF file:
 Kris Hauser.
 (2016) Robust Contact Generation for Robot Simulation with Unstructured Meshes.
 Robotics Research, 114.